What is Vestibular Therapy?

 - Acoustic Neuromas

-What Can The Patient Expect?
+What Can The Vestibular Therapy Patient Expect?

 A qualified physical therapist (PT) or occupational therapist (OT) will first perform a thorough evaluation that begins with a medical history and includes observing and measuring posture, balance and gait, and compensatory strategies.
 The assessment may also include eye-head coordination tests that measure how well a person’s eyes track a moving object with or without head movement.
 Other assessments may be used, such as a questionnaire measuring the frequency and severity of symptoms and associated lifestyle changes.

-These exercises are designed to retrain the brain to recognize and process signals from the vestibular system and coordinate them with information from vision and proprioception.
+Vestibular therapy exercises are designed to retrain the brain to recognize and process signals from the vestibular system and coordinate them with information from vision and proprioception.
 This often involves desensitizing the balance system to movements that provoke symptoms, and increasing home-based activities and exercise in order to strengthen muscles.